timostamm/json-client/README.md

 The abstract base class just adds some middleware to automatically serialize data and to detect server error messages in JSON format.

+#### Logging

+There is also middleware to log all HTTP requests (and corresponding response or exception), see `HttpLoggingMiddleware`

+An adapter for `Psr\Log\LoggerInterface` is available.

+This middleware is not added by default because the order is
+important: The `HttpLoggingMiddleware` must be added last.